hibeekaey/open-source-project-generator/CONTRIBUTING.md

 - [ ] I have updated the documentation accordingly
 - [ ] My commits are properly formatted and descriptive
 - [ ] I have rebased my branch on the latest main branch
-- [ ] I have tested template generation if templates were modified
+- [ ] I have tested tool executors if bootstrap code was modified

 ## Description